Company Alignment: The CEO's Roadmap to Business Alignment

 Aligning your organization begins with establishing and articulating a compelling Core Purpose.
 According to Trevor and Varcoe, “ Purpose is the loadstone upon which every enterprise is built.”
 An article in Forbes describes the dangers of skipping this step: “Without establishing the ‘why’ it is difficult to built and protect a great organizational culture… If everyone isn’t totally aligned, the employees will eventually receive mixed messaging and start to lose faith in the mission.”

 Bottom line: Your Core Purpose and Core Values are the glue that holds everything together.
-You should be abundantly clear about why you are doing what you are doing (Purpose) and how you should go about doing it (Values) because you need these fundamentals to make the right strategic decisions, to hire the right people, to build the right organizational processes and capabilities, to attract the right customers and employees, to implement the right systems, and to help your employees make the right decisions every day about how to spend their energy and effort most productively.
+You should be abundantly clear about why you are doing what you are doing (Purpose) and how you should go about doing it (Values) because you need these fundamentals to make the right strategic decisions, hire the right people, to build the right organizational processes and capabilities, to attract the right customers and employees, to implement the suitable systems, and to help your employees make the right decisions every day about how to spend their energy and effort most productively.
 This is the foundation on which your aligned organization is built.
 Without a shared purpose to anchor back to, people will have nothing to guide their decision-making or knit them together.

 CEO Survival Guide